leontran04/comp426-final-project/README.md

 ## Presentation Video

-A presentation video demonstrating the CSXL web application and its various components can be found at [link to video].
+A presentation video demonstrating the CSXL web application and its various components can be found at https://www.youtube.com/watch?v=kZg1I2GwUF8 and https://www.youtube.com/watch?v=RCWZGPG4pIg

 ## Submission Details